The Hoyas ended this past season with an NCAA Tournament berth

 Georgetown Women's Lacrosse 13, Villanova 2 April 17, 2014 Multi-Sport Field | Washington, D.C.

-In the postseason, the team earned an NCAA Tournament berth in 2015 defeating Johns Hopkins, 9-8, in overtime in the first round.
+In the postseason prior to 2018, the team earned an NCAA Tournament berth in 2015 defeating Johns Hopkins, 9-8, in overtime in the first round.
 GU fell to the University of North Carolina, 10-8.
-In 2017, the Hoyas earned their 11th-consecutive BIG EAST Championship berth.
+In 2018, the Hoyas earned their 12th-consecutive BIG EAST Championship berth.

 Williams came to Georgetown after serving as an assistant coach at the University of Florida.
 At Florida, Williams was the defensive coordinator for one season.
 Williams was involved in all day-to-day activities of the team including scouting, practice planning, film and working with the Florida Lacrosse Summer Camp.
 He was also instrumental in recruiting.